 Dead Sea Salt and Mud

 The Dead Sea is well known for its high concentration of mineral rich waters and the healing properties that come with it.
 It is particularly Whether it is salt, soaps, lotions or Dead Sea mud, this is one of the things to buy from Israel for anyone who wants to improve their skin, treat acne, and treat psoriasis.
 Even if these claims are not true, after covering yourself in the mineral rich mud and bathing in the Dead Sea my skin felt great for days.
+Make sure you take a day trip to Masada and the Dead Sea when you visit Israel.

 Christian Holy Land Jewelry